XKirby/MMBN3-Randomizer/bizhawk/README.md

 Feel free to configure the rest of the file however you want.

-Folder Editor Script Setup
+Folder Editor Script Controls
 ============
 Go into the in-game Folder Editing screen.
 From there, these buttons can be used on chips that are in your folder:
 - A: Highlight Chip
 - B: Cancel
+- Start:
-- Start: If you have a Chip highlighted, enter Edit Mode
+  - While highlighting a chip, Enter Edit Mode
+  - While not highlighting a chip, load/unload folders.txt into memory
-- Select: If you have a Chip highlighted while *not* in Edit Mode, display Folder info
+- Select: Display Folder info
+- L/R: While folders.txt is loaded, cycle import folders from it

 While in Edit Mode, you can use the following buttons:
 - B: Cancel